pforret/blog.splashing/_topic/tourism/ibiza.md

 ---
 # Destination: Ibiza

-Ibiza  is a Spanish island in the Mediterranean Sea off the eastern coast of the Iberian Peninsula.
+Ibiza, in Catalan: Eivissa, is a Spanish island in the Mediterranean Sea off the eastern coast of  the Iberian Peninsula.
 It is 150 kilometres  from the city of Valencia.
-It is the third largest of the Balearic Islands, in Spain.
+It is the third largest of the Balearic Islands in area, but the second-largest by population.
 Its largest settlements are Ibiza Town, Santa Eulària des Riu, and Sant Antoni de Portmany.
 Its highest point, called Sa Talaiassa, is 475 metres  above sea level.

 ## Unsplash photos